Skip to Main Content

 Online Program

-The Master of Science in Family and Consumer Sciences (FCS) with a Human Development and Family Sciences (HDFS) focus is designed for professionals currently working in human services fields who would like further education.
+The Human Development and Family Sciences (HDFS) graduate program emphasis is designed for professionals currently working in human services fields who would like further education.

 Benefits of the Master’s program in FCS with a HDFS focus include: